mrcoopaloop11/gma2_maker/README.md

 - Places an asset after the last cue
 - Uses the **$MAKER** user variable
 - Sets the **$MAKER** user variable as nothing at end of plugin
-- Looks through the sequence library for song name

 ### *ADDER Plugin*